Bowbells, North Dakota: Economy

 Farmers in the area produce crops such as barley, canola, flax, oats, peas, sunflowers, durum and Hard Red Spring Wheat.
 There have been substantial oil wells in the area and thus oil-related businesses, including drilling, service and distribution businesses.

 Some of the businesses in the town include an implement dealership, SunPrairie Grain (a division of CHS Incorporated), Savage Industries, and government-related buildings and businesses.
-The town's main street includes a gas station, a service station, a handful of crop and property insurance agencies, Dacotah Bank, The Newly Remodeled Historic Bowbells Hotel and North Dakota Wine Kitchen.
+The town's main street includes a gas station, a service station, a handful of crop and property insurance agencies, Dacotah Bank, Bowbells Hotel, and North Dakota Wine Kitchen.
 Since Bowbells is the county seat of Burke County, the county courthouse is located here.
 It's on the southwest side of town.
 The official county newspaper, The Burke County Tribune newspaper, is located in the city as well.

 Montana-Dakota Utilities provides electrical service to the town.
 There is no municipal natural gas service.